kudobuilder/kudo/keps/0006-stable-kafka-example.md

 ## Motivation

 A team-sponsored production ready framework using KUDO helps with prioritizing features needed to achieve this goal.

+## Proposal

+TBD.
+For example:
+Here are some features and things we should be able to do to consider Kafka production ready.

+* Deploy single broker and multiple broker configurations
+* Vertically scale brokers
+* Update from one version to another

 ### Goals